GOP to party like its 2016 at Lincoln Days

 Graves was elected last month to replace the retiring John Hancock as head of the state Republican Party.

 Although this year’s Lincoln Days will be decidedly upbeat, Graves remembers years when the gathering was a much more somber event.
 “24 years ago we had a very a very tough election, and it’s a bit like a funeral.
 Here it’s like a wedding.”
-Former President Bill Clinton large a surge of Democratic dominance across Missouri in 1992.
+Former President Bill Clinton led a surge of Democratic dominance across Missouri in 1992.

 The entire Republican delegation to Washington is expected to attend this year’s Lincoln Days in Springfield.
-Graves thinks protesters are likely after demonstrators rallied over Congresswoman Vicki Hartzler’s failure to hold a town hall earlier this week in Columbia.
+Graves thinks protesters are likely after demonstrators rallied over Congresswoman Vicky Hartzler’s failure to hold a town hall earlier this week in Columbia.

-This year’s event should also feature hopeful nominees for next year’s Senatorial race against Democratic incumbent Claire McCaskill.
+This year’s event should also feature hopeful nominees for next year’s senatorial race against Democratic incumbent Claire McCaskill.
 “There’ll be candidates in the hospitality suite who’re starting to float their names, gauging their support” said Graves.

-Lincoln Days takes place Friday through Sunday morning at the University Plaza Hotel in Slringfield.
+Lincoln Days takes place Friday through Sunday morning at the University Plaza Hotel in Springfield.